Knee pain: know the symptoms, causes and prevention measures

 So, this is evidence that knee problems are particularly common and cause physical impairment that makes climbing stairs more difficult and even dangerous.

-From another perspective, knee joints issues represent 50% of mobility issues, among others:
+From another perspective, knee joint problems account for 50% of mobility issues.
+Others include:

 - Skeletal (knee joints) 50 %;

 Although RA and OA symptoms can become incapacitating, your parents may choose to stay at home and you’ll have concerns about how they will traverse the stairs in their home without assistance.